This guide provides an overview of legislation and standards that landlords need to be aware of and comply with.

 Landlords need to ensure their rental properties are well-ventilated and have adequate heating systems.

 But your tenant is responsible for ensuring that moisture doesn’t build up in the home.
 They are also responsible for using ventilation and heating systems correctly.
-It’s a good idea to talk to your residents about condensation and explain what it is and how to avoid it.

 To find out more, read our article on damp and mould.

-Your property needs to be a safe and healthy environment for your tenants.
+Under the Housing Health and Safety Rating System, your property needs to be a safe and healthy environment for your tenants.
 According to the government’s How to Rent a Safe Home guide, this covers:

 ✅ Hygiene